7 Essential Vermouth Cocktails for Winter Entertaining

 How to Make It

-Combine the following ingredients for a rich, flavourful blend:
+Combine the following ingredients for a rich, flavorful blend:

 Tip: Use whole, fresh spices to maximize flavor.